 by the numbers

 Tarentum Borough is able to provide customers with a safe, reliable, and competitively priced service.
-Contrary to popular belief, the cost of electric is directly competitive with investor-owned utilities.
+Contrary to popular belief, the cost of electricity is directly competitive with investor-owned utilities.
 The current all-in costs for Tarentum Residential electric rates is 15.2 cents per kWh, which is less expensive than most surrounding electric providers.

 Your Bill and Rates Explained

 Below is a snippet from a sample Tarentum Borough utility bill.
 The bill reflects the various charges for Borough utilities.
 This includes Electric, Sewer, Trash and Water fees.
 For purposes of this analysis, we will focus solely on the electric bill.